James Stewart: Friendships, interests, and character

 Stewart was guarded about his personal life and, according to biographer Scott Eyman, tended in interviews to avoid the emotional connection he was known for in his films, preferring to keep his thoughts and feelings to himself.
 He was known as a loner who did not have intimate relationships with many people.
 Director John Ford said of Stewart, "You don't get to know Jimmy Stewart; Jimmy Stewart gets to know you."

-Stewart's 50-year friendship with Henry Fonda began in Manhattan when Fonda invited Stewart to be his third roommate (in addition to Joshua Logan and Myron McCormick) in order to make the rent.
+Stewart's 50-year friendship with Henry Fonda began in Manhattan when Fonda invited Stewart to be his third roommate (in addition to Joshua Logan and Myron McCormick) to make the rent.
 When Stewart moved to Hollywood in 1935, he again shared an apartment with Fonda, and the two gained reputations as playboys.
 Over their careers, they starred in four films together: On Our Merry Way (1948), How the West Was Won (1962), Firecreek (1968), and The Cheyenne Social Club (1970).
-Both Stewart's and Fonda's children later noted that their favorite activity when not working seemed to be quietly sharing time together while building and painting model airplanes, a hobby they had taken up in New York years earlier.
-Besides building model airplanes, Stewart and Fonda liked to build and fly kites, play golf and reminisce about the "old days".
+Both Stewart's and Fonda's children later noted that their fathers' favorite activity when not working seemed to be quietly sharing time together while building and painting model airplanes, a hobby they had taken up in New York years earlier.
+Besides building model airplanes, Stewart and Fonda liked to build and fly kites, play golf, and reminisce about the "old days".
 After Fonda's death in 1982, Stewart's only public comment was "I've just lost my best friend."
 Their friendship was chronicled in Scott Eyman's biography, Hank and Jim (2017).

 Aside from Fonda, Stewart's close friends included his former agent, Leland Hayward; director John Ford; photographer John Swope, Stewart's former roommate; and Billy Grady, the talent scout who discovered Stewart and also served as the best man at his wedding.
 Gary Cooper was another close friend of Stewart's.
-On April 17, 1961, Cooper was too ill (with cancer) to attend the 33rd Academy Awards ceremony, so Stewart accepted the honorary Oscar on his behalf.
+On April 17, 1961, Cooper was too ill with cancer to attend the 33rd Academy Awards ceremony, so Stewart accepted the honorary Oscar on his behalf.